 ___ Refillable water bottles.
 Children should drink 12 ounces of cool water or a sports drink before they head out to play.
 And they should take water breaks during games.
 If your children go to camp or play on a team, make sure they refill their water bottle several times a day.

 ___ First aid kit.
 Keep a first aid kit in your home, in your car, and bring one with you on vacation.
 Keep first aid kits someplace where you can reach them, but the children can’t.

 ___ Sun protection.
 Get wide-brimmed hats, sunglasses, and cotton clothes that cover your child’s skin to reduce exposure to the sun’s damaging rays.

 ___ Sunscreen.
-Use a sunscreen with at least 30 SPF on cloudy and sunny days.
+Use a broad-spectrum sunscreen with at least 30 SPF every day for kids older than 6 months.
+(It's best to keep babies out of the sun).
 Reapply after swimming, sweating, or after more than 2 hours in the sun.

 ___ Helmet.
 Before your children ride away on a bike, scooter, or other set of wheels, make sure they're wearing a well-fitting helmet.